 - Orange and yellow usually make people feel hungry and red is associated with emotion.
-Now mix these colors and you get customers that feel passionately hungry when they interact with your bakery design online or in store.
+Now mix these colors and you get customers that feel passionately hungry when they interact with your bakery design online or in-store.

 Brand Examples: KFC, McDonald’s, Wendy’s, Pizza Hut, and Coca-Cola.

 - Cold colors like green and other earthy colors are associated with nature.
 Food businesses use the colors to evoke the feeling of eco-friendly, organic, and healthy food in customers.
-If you are looking to attract customers that are conscious about what they eat and healthy living, you may want to consider these colors.
+If you are looking to attract customers who are conscious about what they eat and healthy living, you may want to consider these colors.

 Brand Examples: Starbucks

 - Blue is generally associated with depth and stability.
-While it does not make people feel hungry when they see the color, it can evoke the feeling of peace and trust.
+While it does not make people feel hungry when they see the color, it can evoke a feeling of peace and trust.
 Brands that use the color blue are usually in the tech and finance industries.